Complex QA and language models hybrid architectures, Survey: Solving with training

 \subsubsection{Active learning}

-\citep{boreshbanImprovingQuestionAnswering2021, jukicSmoothSailingImproving2022, kocielnikCanYouLabel2022, yuAcTuneUncertaintyawareActive2022, buddSurveyActiveLearning2021} This technique enables a language model to be trained on a small initial set of examples and then, in a iterative manner, the model can request additional labeled data based on its own uncertainty, in order to improve its accuracy on a given task with minimal effort.
-This highly reduces the training time and the manual creation of a dataset when required.
-This can also help to craft better examples and avoid overfitting due to excessive examples on a subject.
+enables a language model to be trained on a small initial set of examples and then, in a iterative manner, the model can request additional labeled data based on its own uncertainty, in order to improve its accuracy on a given task with minimal effort (e.g. \citet{jukicSmoothSailingImproving2022}).
+This highly reduces the manual creation and training time of a dataset when required.
+This can also help to craft better examples and avoid over-fitting due to excessive examples on same subject.